Physical: Willett Drive and 19th Street

 Enrollment may be limited in the interest of affording students maximum educational benefit.
 However, every effort is made to accommodate each student who desires the benefits of clinical experience.

-A full-time, tenure-track faculty member directly supervises each clinical program.
+A full-time faculty member directly supervises each clinical program.
 There are no adjunct or staff members between the faculty supervisors and student interns.
 A student director is appointed for each program to help the faculty supervisor administer the program.

 The faculty supervisor is professionally responsible for the students in the program.
 Therefore, particular emphasis is placed on professional responsibility to the client, the profession, and the community.